Distinguished Master's Thesis Award

 Joseph F. Nelson Graduate Scholarship

 Applications must be submitted electronically.
-Deadline is November 21, 2018.
+Deadline: November 21, 2019.

 SDSU Excellence in Graduate Teaching Award

-The SDSU Graduate School is pleased to announce the 2018-19 Excellence in Graduate Teaching Award, in recognition of graduate students who exemplify excellence in the teaching/learning mission of SDSU.
-The purpose of this award is to raise the attention given to excellence in teaching and mentoring as a component of graduate education and the preparation of graduate students for future service as college and university faculty.
+The SDSU Graduate School is pleased to announce the 2019-20 Excellence in Graduate Teaching Award, in recognition of graduate students who exemplify excellence in the teaching/learning mission of SDSU.

 Excellence in Graduate Student Mentoring Award